ssec/polar2grid/doc/source/compositors.rst

             - night_microphysics
           standard_name: day_night_mix

-    Once the .yaml files has been update, the composite can be generated using the following
+    Once the .yaml files has been updated, the composite can be generated using the following
     command:

     .. code-block:: bash